csev/cc4e/book/chap04.md

 These initializations are actually unnecessary since all are zero, but it's good form to make them explicit anyway.
 If there are fewer initializers than the specified size, the others will be zero.
-It is an error to have too many initial- izers.
+It is an error to have too many initializers.
 Regrettably, there is no way to specify repetition of an initializer, nor to initialize an element in the middle of an array without supplying all the intervening values as well.